SunlayGGX/Storm/README.md

 - **void advanceToFrame(int64_t frameNumber)**: Advance the paused simulation to a specific frame.
 The frameNumber value must be positive !
 - **void printRigidBodyMoment(const unsigned int id)**: Compute and print the total moment of the rigid body specified by id.
 It's serves at debugging the rigid body rotation (how it spins).
 Note that this method is to be used only for dynamic rigid bodies.
 - **void printFluidParticleData()**: Debug command to print to a human readable text giving all position, velocity and force values of all fluid particles.
 The data is printed inside the output (temp) directory inside "Debug" folder.
+- **void setEnableThresholdDensity_DFSPH(bool enable)**: Enable/Disable the neighbor threshold on density solver.
+Enabled means that we'll use a threshold.
+Disabled means that the density solving won't use a neighborhood threshold and solve the density whatever the neighbor count is.
+This method is only available if the solver is DFSPH.
+- **void setNeighborThresholdDensity_DFSPH(size_t neighborCount)**: Set the neighbor threshold value on density solver.
+This method is only available if the solver is DFSPH.

 #### TimeManager (timeMgr)